Krecek15/esx_governmentjob/README.md

 - upload the sql file to your database
 - set the job on your server, and enjoy!

-you must change coords on config.lua
+you must change coords and cars on config.lua